 Generally speaking, Edinburgh is not a cheap city when it comes to accommodation, even if you’re sticking the usual budget-traveller mainstays like hostels.
 However, that doesn’t mean that you really need to break the bank.
 If you are travelling on a tight budget while in Edinburgh, you will be happy to know that there are countless hostel options scattered throughout the city with the cost of a dorm bed starting at around £15-20 per night.
 If you’re looking for a bit more privacy, most hostels also tend to offer private rooms (with or without an ensuite bathroom) and you can expect these to start at around £50-60 per night.

-If you’re after privacy and don’t care too much about forgoing the social atmosphere of a hostel, a far more affordable option is to go for a private room through Airbnb such as this comfortable room in the city centre.
-Staying in a local’s home will allow you to get a more holistic view of the Scottish capital and can be preferable to staying in a hostel — expect prices to start at around £25-30.
+If you’re after privacy and don’t care too much about forgoing the social atmosphere of a hostel, a far more affordable option is to go for a private room through Airbnb.
+Staying in a local’s home will allow you to get a more holistic view of the Scottish capital and can be preferable to staying in a hostel — expect prices to start at around £35-40.
 If you are splitting this between two people, it can actually work out to be a bit more affordable than a hostel!

-Conversely, if you’re looking for an entire private flat to let on Airbnb (such as this classical apartment on the Royal Mile) or similar, then expect that to start at around £50-60 per night for a one-bedroom or studio.
+Conversely, if you’re looking for an entire private flat to let, then expect that to start at around £60 per night for a one-bedroom or studio.
 Staying in your own residence can have the added benefit of giving you access to a kitchen to prepare some meals, saving you money even further — but we’ll get to the cost of food in Edinburgh later!

 All in all, accommodation prices in Edinburgh can vary depending on the kind of lodging you are after.
-However, if you’re travelling on a tight budget and want to get the cheapest bed available, then you can plan to spend about £15-20 per person per night on accommodation in the Scottish capital.
+However, if you’re travelling on a low to mid-range budget, then you can plan to spend about £20-50 per person per night on accommodation in the Scottish capital.

 Transportation Prices in Edinburgh